TheSinding/teamsctl/README.md

 or

-> "It's a super duper great idea to have an LLM use my name in team"
+> "It's a super duper great idea to have an LLM use my name in teams"

 ## WELL DO I HAVE THE SOLUTION FOR YOU! 🫵